LafayetteCollegeLibraries/purefood/index.md

 The maps at this companion site help illustrate the changing circumstances of late-nineteenth century food systems.
-They begin with a tour of one of the century’s most notorious con man, [the Chevalier Alfred Paraf](/paraf).
+They begin with a tour of one of the century’s most notorious con men, [the Chevalier Alfred Paraf](/paraf).
 They then provide visual access to [changes in legislation](/margarine-legislation), commodity production for [oleomargarine](/margarine-production) and [cottonseed oil](/cottonseed-production), and export patterns for three